 Failure to comply will result in the Management Committee deciding the allocation of the points.
 It is the responsibility of the Club desiring to re-arrange a match to inform the Fixture Secretary, prior to the scheduled date of the match.
 Failure to inform the Fixture Secretary will entail a fine of £5.00.

 30. The home team shall notify the Fixture Secretary of the result of a match within 7 days, on an Official Score Card, or may opt to enter the scorecard details directly onto the Manchester & District Table Tennis League website (in which case, a copy of the official scorecard - signed by both home and away team representatives - must also be sent to the fixture secretary by either post or email).
-Failure to comply with this Rule will entail a fine of £2.00 for each offence.
+Failure to comply with this Rule will entail a fine of £5.00 for each offence.

 31. It shall be the responsibility of a club changing its Secretary, Home Venue, Match Night or the Secretary changing his or her address, to notify the League Secretary in writing and to advise the Secretary of each Club in the Division or Region to which they are attached.
 Failure to comply within three days will entail a fine of £5.00.
 Where a Club changes its Match Night or Home Venue, all opponents for home matches must be sent a reminder at least seven days before each fixture.

 32. Matches shall be played in accordance with the current Laws of Table Tennis, as adopted by Table Tennis England.

 33. No player shall be eligible for a Manchester representative team unless he or she plays regularly in the League, except when in the opinion of the Management Committee there are extenuating circumstances.